 - Out of pocket expenses

 - The kind of treatment or rehabilitation will be needed in the future to help your recovery

-The aim of personal injury compensation is to put you at the same or similar point you were before the accident took place.
+The aim of defective machinery injury compensation is to put you at the same or similar point you were before the accident took place.

-if you want to make a faulty work equipment compensation claims, contact your experienced accident at work solicitors today on 01616 966 229.
+If you want to make a faulty work equipment compensation claim, contact your experienced defective equipment solicitors today on 0161 696 6235.